MP Estate Planning UK

 Who are the main people involved in a trust and what do they do?

-The settlor creates the trust and moves assets in.
-Trustees hold legal control and make decisions about income and capital.
-The beneficiary is the person who benefits.
-Trustees must act in the beneficiary’s best interests and follow any letter of wishes the family provides.
+The settlor creates the trust and transfers assets into it.
+The trustees hold legal title to the assets and make all decisions about income and capital distributions — they are the legal owners, because a trust has no separate legal personality.
+The beneficiary is the person who receives support from the trust fund but does not own or control the assets.
+Trustees must act in the beneficiary’s best interests and can be guided by any letter of wishes the settlor provides.

-When should we set up a trust in life and when via a will after death?
+When should we set up a trust during lifetime and when via a will after death?

 What are the common types of trusts for disabled beneficiaries?

-How does a vulnerable beneficiary trust differ tax-wise from a standard discretionary trust?
+How does a qualifying disabled person’s trust differ tax-wise from a standard discretionary trust?

-Who qualifies as a “disabled” beneficiary for special treatment?
+Who qualifies as a “disabled” beneficiary for special trust tax treatment?

 What conditions must the trust meet to get special treatment for a disabled beneficiary?